Blackberry cobbler recipe made with a cake-like batter, loaded with blackberries, then sprinkled with a delightful streusel and baked to perfection!

 Step back in time to Grandma’s house with your first bite of this delicious Blackberry Cobbler.
 A sweet buttery cake-like breading that is thin enough to get crisp in all the right places, then loaded up with tart blackberries, and topped with a thick layer of chunky scrumptious streusel… Mmmm, mmmm, mmmm; perfection!!!

-***I have gotten so many messages letting me know how wonderful this turned out.
+***IMPORTANT NOTE: I have gotten so many messages letting me know how wonderful this turned out.
 Unfortunately I’ve also gotten a few complaints about it not setting up or turning out soupy.
 I have remade the recipe dozens of times and it’s been wonderful each and every time so I’m not sure what is happening for those that it doesn’t work for.
-But you ought to know of this before you get started (shooting myself in the foot here I suppose, but I’d want to know!).
+But you ought to know of this before you get started (shooting myself in the foot here I suppose, but I would want to know!).

 When I was a little kiddo I would often go stay for a couple days at a time at my Grandma Clawson’s house during school breaks…